restatedev/documentation/docs/deploy/cluster.md

 This page describes how you can deploy a distributed Restate cluster.

+Check out the [Restate cluster guide](/guides/cluster) for a docker-compose ready-made example.

 ## Configuration

 To deploy a distributed Restate cluster without external dependencies, you need to configure the following settings in your [server configuration](/operate/configuration/server):